 The second possible explanation is that the winds in the Phoenix area appear to be rather smooth and similar across the routes studied.
-As can be seen in Figure 2, there are only small variations along the routes, reducing the difference between sampling along the flight profile or at a single geographic point, and the vertical profile has little structure, reducing the impact of the number of altitudes selected and the specific altitudes.
-In fact, as Figure 6 shows for wind condition 7, the vertical profiles along all three arrival routes are nearly straight lines so only two altitudes would be needed to describe the winds.
-Extending this study to a location such as Denver which is expected to have at least greater spatial variability may show greater differences between the uplink options.
-Simulations using idealized wind profiles with variability along the three routes used in the current study are also planned in order to quantify the differences between different uplink options.
+As can be seen in Figure 5.1, there are only small variations along the routes, reducing the difference between sampling along the flight profile or at a single geographic point, and the vertical profile has little structure, reducing the impact of the number of altitudes selected and the specific altitudes.
+In fact, as Figure 5.1 shows for wind condition 7 (Table 2.1), the vertical profiles along all three arrival routes are nearly straight lines so only two altitudes would be needed to describe the winds.
+Additional runs were performed in an attempt to eliminate sources of uncertainty, such as wind forecast error, that could have masked the expected effect of uplink information (Appendix B).

-Figure 6: Wind uplink options for wind condition 7.
+Figure 5.1: Phoenix Airspace.
+Wind uplink options for wind condition 7.
 From left to right are the MAIER5, EAGUL5, and KOOLY4 routes.
 Points in the plots represent the uplinked data.
 Solid lines denote the winds along the route and dashed lines are the headwind component.